Disable LLMNR via GPO (Together with NBT-NS and MDNS)

 • If it does then you've got hosts relying on these protocols for name resolution!

-• Disabling MDNS has an impact - mostly for service/device discovery.
+• Disabling MDNS may have an impact - mostly for service/device discovery.

-• Workstations will not be able to find wireless screen mirroring devices (e.g. Miracast), Chromecasts, Printers and anything else that relies on MDNS.
+• Workstations may not be able to find wireless screen mirroring devices (e.g. Chromecasts, Printers and anything else that relies on MDNS).

-• If this is a requirement remove the MDNS registry key from the GPO!
+• If this is a requirement ensure you test the MDNS registry key carefully!

 ⚠️